Version 4.0, November 2015

 4.2 What types of personal information the Museum collects and what it is used for

 Through its activities, the Museum engages with a broad cross-section of people, both in Australia and internationally.
 The personal information collected and used by the Museum is described below.
 Personal information is usually collected from the individual concerned although in some cases we may receive such information from third parties.

 a.
 Museum customer relationship management system

-The Museum maintains a database with contact details of individuals who regularly engage with the Museum or who wish to receive information about particular aspects of the Museum’s activities.
-These include members of the general public, donors, Museum Friends, or people with a business-related interest in the Museum (for example, school teachers, people working in other cultural institutions, in the media or in tourism).
+The Museum maintains a database with contact details of individuals who regularly engage with the Museum or who wish to receive information about particular Museum activities.
+This includes members of the general public, donors, Museum Friends, or people with a business-related interest in the Museum (for example, school teachers, people working in other cultural institutions, in the media or in tourism).
 The information is usually collected directly from the people who are interested in receiving the information or from a representative of their organisation.
 In the case of Friends’ family memberships, name and date of birth information relating to minors is collected from their parent or guardian.

 Personal information in our relationship database is used to:

 - distribute information about Museum events and activities;

 - retain details of object and cash donors, and (with their consent) to publicly acknowledge those donors;